-1.17 Intangibles
+1.18 Intangibles

 Intangible assets with finite lives that are acquired separately are carried at cost less accumulated amortisation and accumulated impairment losses.
 Amortisation is recognised on a straight-line basis over their estimated useful life.
 The estimated useful lives and amortisation method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.
 Intangible assets with indefinite useful lives that are acquired separately are carried at cost less accumulated impairment losses.
+The entity did not hold any intangibles during the year.